File Hash Information

 What is a File Hash?

-A file hash (or checksum) is a unique string of characters generated by running a file through a cryptographic hash function.
-It acts as a "digital fingerprint" for the file - any change to the file, no matter how small, will produce a completely different hash.
+A file hash, or checksum, is a string generated by running a file through a hash function.
+It acts like a digital fingerprint for the file, so even a very small change produces a very different result.

 Key Properties:

-• Deterministic: Same file always produces the same hash
+• Deterministic: The same file always produces the same hash.

-• One-Way: Cannot reverse a hash to get the original file
+• One-Way: You cannot reverse a hash to recover the original file.

-• Avalanche Effect: Small changes cause completely different hashes
+• Avalanche Effect: Small changes produce a completely different hash.

 Common Hash Algorithms